The Cheek: Debut album

 The band spent two separate sessions during January and June 2009 recording their debut album at ICP Studios in Belgium.
 It was produced by White Lies and Pulp collaborator, Ed Buller.
 Several album previews and demos appeared on the band's Myspace player during this time.
 Hung Up also appeared with the announcement that the song will be their third single but first as "The Cheek".

-Hung Up was officially released later than year on 9 November on 7" and download.
+Hung Up was officially released later that year on 9 November on 7" and download.

 The album remains fully recorded mixed and mastered yet unreleased, only being heard by a handful of people.
 Its name is not known, but rumour has it that it was going to be 'Lover's Quarrel'.
 What can be confirmed is that Roxy Music legend Andy Mackay features on saxophone.